kuangchanglang/videoAbatraction/README.md

 videoAbatraction
 ================

-To extract all score movement from nba video
+To extract all scoring movements from nba video